Paperchain/docs/protocol-paper/README.md

 # Abstract

 Most digital assets are subjected to continuous or limitless consumption upon which economic payouts are calculated by Service Providers.
 The **Digital Asset Liquidity Protocol (DALP)** allows for tokenization of these proofs of consumption into Non-Fungible Assets for the purpose of achieving liquidity in a decentralized ecosystem.
 The protocol aims to build an open standard and a shared interface upon which marketplaces, exchanges, investors and sellers can exchange these tokenized Non-Fungible Assets.
 With a dual token model, the protocol allows peers in a decentralized network to trade a Non-Fungible Asset-Backed Token (T<sub>NFT</sub>) that represent the Proofs of Consumption as Non-Fungible Asset(s) in exchange for its notional value in economy tokens (T<sub>NFXC</sub>).
 Upon the creation of the Non-Fungible Token, T<sub>NFT</sub>, it can be either be held until the payment remittance event from the Service Provider or traded in the marketplace in exchange for faster liquidity.
-What the internet did for information blockchains do for transactions, consequently making an individual transaction a Proof of Information event on the internet.
-This is the philosophy that drives DALP to capture digital media asset Proofs of Consumption to create a transparent network of media monetization and faster liquidity.
+What the internet did for information, blockchains do for transactions, transforming an individual transaction into a Proof of Information event on the internet.
+This is the philosophy that drives adoption of the DALP.
+By capturing digital media asset transactions as tokenized Proofs of Consumption, market participants create a transparent network to trade media assets, accelerating liquidity and increasing profitability through more efficient deployment of capital.

 # 1. Introduction

 Traditionally, high-yield assets accrue value over a long period of time for investors, generally meaning that the asset-holders are unable to quickly capitalize on the value of their position.
-These traditional financial assets also have the challenge of illiquidity—they cannot be easily bought and sold, which creates capital freeze for holders.
+These traditional financial assets also have the challenge of illiquidity—they cannot be easily bought and sold, locking up asset owners' capital.

-This challenge is doubly extended to non-fungible assets that have never historically had investment markets available to them due to the asset nature.
-Some examples of high-yield accrual based non-fungible assets can be licenses, copyrights, patents, and loans.
+This challenge is doubly extended to non-fungible assets that historically have never had access to efficient markets due to challenges arising from their non-fungible nature.
+The DALP overcomes these challenges by facilitating the creation of orderly, decentralized and efficient markets for non-fungible assets.
+High-yield non-fungible assets to be traded on these new markets include licenses, copyrights, patents, accounts receivable and other financial instruments.

 # 2. Proof of Consumption